Katrinok/Assignment5/readme.md

     Send a message to all servers connected to the server.

 5. LISTSERVERS:
-    List all servers connected to the server.
+    Lists all servers connected to the server.